Graeme Young: Professional career

 He made one appearance for the professional provincial side Glasgow Warriors; in the season 2000-01.
 Coming on as a replacement for Chris Black at scrum-half in 71 minutes, he turned out for Glasgow at Hughenden in a Welsh-Scottish League match against Cross Keys RFC on 2 September 2000.
 Glasgow won the match 52 – 28.

 Coaching career

 Young coached Stirling County from 2008, becoming head coach in 2011 leading the club to their highest league position in 17 years of 3rd place and back to back qualification for the British & Irish Cup.
 He remained there till 2015.

 He left Stirling and became an assistant coach with the Scotland women's national rugby union team who secured their first Six Nations victories in 7 seasons defeating Wales and Italy.

-An HR manager professionally he has worked for media group Sky, Tesco Bank and as a Rugby Development Officer for Clackmanannshire Council.
+An HR manager professionally he has worked for media group Sky, Tesco Bank and as a Rugby Development Officer for Clackmannanshire Council.
 He currently Heads up Heathrow Airport's People Services function.